KLD - Working as free lancer

 office in June 2006

 Even after 10 years of working I'm still at the same location (KISS).
-The panorama was done with Panorama Studio 1.3.
-The file is about 2MB.
+The panorama was done with Panorama Studio 3.

 ![]() |